-Ethnicity (and Race) as a Socially Constructed
+Ethnicity (and Race) as Both Socially Constructed and A Central Axis of Domination

-The arguments of this paper depend on a social constructionist view of ethnicity, race and nationality (Brubaker 2002; Brubaker 2009; Brubaker 2012; Brubaker 2013; Omi and Winant 1986; Omi and Winant 2014; Saperstein, Penner and Light 2013; Winant 2000) which, in turn, is tied to a broader literature on the social construction of groups and group boundaries (Bernstein 2005; Lamont and Molnár 2002).
-Consistent with most work in the field (Brubaker 2009; Wimmer 2008; Wimmer 2013a; Wimmer 2013b), I use "ethnicity" as a general tag for a class of relationships that also encompasses race and nationality and other distinctions such as religion or caste or tribe or language group that may have similar properties (Brubaker 2012; Brubaker 2013).
-I agree with the argument that "race" has a historical meaning that always encompasses domination and hierarchy, while "ethnicity" may not be hierarchical, (Bonilla-Silva 1997; Bonilla-Silva 1999a; Bonilla-Silva 1999b; Omi and Winant 1986; Omi and Winant 2014; Winant 2000), but I prefer to treat domination and hierarchy as a variable dimension to ethnicity rather than a qualitative difference.
+This paper assumes a social constructionist view of ethnicity, race and nationality (Brubaker 2002, Brubaker 2009, Brubaker 2012, Brubaker 2013, Omi and Winant 1986, Omi and Winant 2014, Saperstein, Penner and Light 2013, Winant 2000) which, in turn, is tied to a broader literature on the social construction of groups and group boundaries (Bernstein 2005, Lamont and Molnár 2002).
+Consistent with most work in the field (Brubaker 2009, Wimmer 2008, Wimmer 2013a, Wimmer 2013b), I use "ethnicity" as a general tag for a class of relationships that also encompasses race and nationality and other distinctions such as religion or caste or tribe or language group that may have similar properties (Brubaker 2012, Brubaker 2013).
+I agree with the argument that "race" has a historical meaning that always encompasses domination and hierarchy, while "ethnicity" may not be hierarchical, (Bonilla-Silva 1997, Bonilla-Silva 1999a, Bonilla-Silva 1999b, Omi and Winant 1986, Omi and Winant 2014, Winant 2000), but I prefer to treat domination and hierarchy theoretically as a variable dimension to ethnicity rather than a qualitative difference.
+Empirically, in the US, "race" is the "ethnic dimension" that matters, and structures the society.